 Promote environmental awareness and activism; promote awareness locally and globally; develop a network of environmental organizations.

-Elevate standards of members; provide opportunities to students in health professions; increase awareness of health related issues in the community.
+UB's Exercise Science Club is to strive to elevate the standards of the members, to provide useful opportunities and experiences to students in the health professions as well as promote professional growth of club members and to increase awareness of health related issues in the community.

 Develop and practice skills necessary to become competent and successful geologists.
 Prepare students for entering the field of geology.